openedx/edx-documentation/en_us/shared/students/SFD_enrolling.rst

 #.
 When the About page for the course opens, select **Enroll Now** in the
    upper right corner of the page.

-  * If your course only offers honor code certificates, you are enrolled in the course after you select **Enroll Now**.
+  * If the course only offers honor code certificates, you are enrolled in the course after you select **Enroll Now**.

-  * If your course offers both honor code certificates and verified certificates, you must select the type of certificate you want after you select **Enroll Now**.
+  * If the course offers both honor code certificates and verified certificates, you must select the type of certificate you want after you select **Enroll Now**.